Rhodes-CS-Department/comp241-sp23/project1/index.md

 1. Download the starter code [here](code.zip).
 2. Unzip the downloaded `code.zip` file, which should give you a `src` folder.
 3. Make a new IntelliJ project using `File > New > Project...`.
 In the "New Project" pop-up window, select "New Project" (not "Empty Project"), and make sure that the language is Java and the build system is IntelliJ.
 Pay attention to the project location you choose.
-4. Outside of IntelliJ, navigate to the location where your project was created.
+4. Outside of IntelliJ, navigate to the folder where your project was created.
 Replace the `src` folder there with the `src` folder you unzipped.
 5. Return to IntelliJ, and you should see the `src` folder you unzipped.
 To verify everything is working correctly, open the `BugDemo.java` file and run it by pressing the green arrow next to the `main` function.
 6. You should see a window open.
 Press the STEP button to watch the world unfold.
 You can press the RUN button to watch it continuously.
 You can drag the slider to slow it down or speed it up.